iiviirv/lillio-pause/README.md

 A free, no-login wellness page for the Lillio team.
 Embedded YouTube meditations and sleep stories, Spotify focus playlists and soundscapes, classroom-friendly mindfulness, and a customizable Pomodoro timer.

-Live at https://lillio-pause.netlify.app, deployed automatically from the `main` branch of this repo.

 ## What's in the box